pyrustic/viewable/docs/modules/content/viewable/content/classes/Viewable.md

-**Return Value:** None.
+**Return Value:** None

 [Back to Top](#module-overview)

 ## \_on\_map
-Put here the code that will be executed once the body is mapped.
+Put here the code that will be executed when the body is mapped.